VolkanSah/Exploring-the-Code-Interpreter-in-OpenAI-GPT/README.md

 img_merged = Image.merge('RGB', [img1, img2, img3])
 ```

 Please note that while these operations can be performed on a technical level, as an AI model, It cannot make aesthetic or creative decisions.
-Any changes I make to an image are based on technical instructions, not creative or artistic considerations.
+Any changes It makes to an image are based on technical instructions, not creative or artistic considerations.

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.